 Discourse here covers all test excavation projects with substantive results in each SU.
-It is also useful to consider some tests with negative results where artifact deposits were anticipated but not found.
+It is useful to consider some tests with negative results where artifact deposits were anticipated but not found.
 Information from negative tests can be helpful for developing general site evaluation policies and specific plans for future testing.

 Testing strategies and sampling designs employed in each SU are reviewed.
 The adequacy of past approaches to testing is assessed.
-Inadequate testing leads to poor mitigation, and that discounts the limited financial and professional resources available to archeology (cf. Corkran 1988).
+Inadequate testing leads to poor mitigation, and that discounts the limited financial and professional resources available to Archaeology (cf. Corkran 1988).
 Tested landforms and total numbers of tested sites are identified.
-As with the preceding inventory section, a list is presented of manuscripts and published reports dealing with archeological test excavations in the drainage.
+As with the preceding inventory section, a list is presented of manuscripts and published reports dealing with archaeological test excavations in the drainage.
 As time goes on, reports from years gone by that failed to make the initial listings will be incorporated, and new reports will be added to keep the list current.

-The reader is directed to the National Park Service (2016) website (https://www.nps.gov/nr/) for information regarding archeological sites in North Dakota listed on the NRHP.
+The reader is directed to the National Park Service website for information regarding archaeological sites listed in the NRHP.